Midwest Town Names - American Towns from Ohio to the Dakotas

 The Midwest Naming Tradition

-The American Midwest — Ohio, Michigan, Indiana, Illinois, Wisconsin, Minnesota, Iowa, Missouri, the Dakotas, Nebraska, Kansas — was named in several overlapping waves.
-The French colonial names survive along the Great Lakes and major rivers: Detroit (*de troit*, "the strait"), Chicago (from the Miami-Illinois *shikaakwa*, "wild onion" or "wild garlic"), Milwaukee (from Algonquian, "gathering place by the water"), Des Moines (*rivière des Moines*, "river of the monks").
-Indigenous names were either preserved (often corrupted), translated into English, or replaced: Lake Michigan (*misi-gami*, "great water" in Ojibwe), Lake Erie (from the Erie Nation, possibly meaning "long tail" in reference to the lake's shape), Minnesota (*mni sota*, "clear blue water" in Dakota Sioux), Ohio (from Seneca *ohiiyo'*, "great river").
-When settler Americans named new counties and towns, they sometimes chose Indigenous terms as a form of nostalgic acknowledgment of the peoples they were displacing.
-The Northwest Ordinance of 1787 organized the territory north of the Ohio River for systematic settlement, imposing a land survey grid (the Public Land Survey System) that gave the Midwest its characteristic square-section geography and influenced naming: county roads named by section number, gridded county seats placed at centers.
+The American Midwest - Ohio, Michigan, Indiana, Illinois, Wisconsin, Minnesota, Iowa, Missouri, the Dakotas, Nebraska, Kansas - was named in several overlapping waves.
+French colonial names survive along the Great Lakes and major rivers: Detroit (*de troit*, "the strait"), Chicago (from the Miami-Illinois *shikaakwa*, "wild onion" or "wild garlic"), Milwaukee (from Algonquian, "gathering place by the water"), Des Moines (*rivière des Moines*, "river of the monks").
+Indigenous names were either preserved (often corrupted), translated into English, or replaced entirely: Lake Michigan (*misi-gami*, "great water" in Ojibwe), Lake Erie (from the Erie Nation, possibly meaning "long tail" in reference to the lake's shape), Minnesota (*mni sota*, "clear blue water" in Dakota Sioux), Ohio (from Seneca *ohiiyo'*, "great river").
+When settlers named new counties and towns, they sometimes reached for Indigenous terms - a kind of nostalgic acknowledgment of the peoples they were displacing.
+The Northwest Ordinance of 1787 organized the territory north of the Ohio River for systematic settlement, imposing a land survey grid (the Public Land Survey System) that gave the Midwest its characteristic square-section geography.
+That grid shaped naming too: county roads numbered by section, county seats planted at centers.

 Industrial Cities and Farm Towns